hsuyuanyuan/influxDB_thoughts/README.md

 **Benefits:**

-1. Improved locality means reduced contention and better performance.
+1. Improved locality means reduced contention and better performance;
 2. Good preparation for multi-tenant solution in the future.
 Collections can have different retention policies and security settings;